 If you are new to the world of travel rewards, everything might seem a little overwhelming at first.
 You hear people throwing around words like “redemption”, “sweet spot” and “positioning flight”.
 The terminology travel rewards enthusiasts use might seem like a foreign language at first.
+But no worries, you’ll be a pro in no time!

 Here are some of the most commonly asked questions every travel rewards beginner should consider when they start to dabble in travel reward.